Kartikaye07/Interactive-Sales-Dashboard/README.md

 ### 6. Creation of a dynamic and interactive dashboard

-  The dashboard was made interactive and dynamic by creating a filter panel using a timeline and slicer that adjusts the data of the piot tables and provides the necessary insights for making data-drived decision.s
+  The dashboard was made interactive and dynamic by creating a filter panel using a timeline and slicer that adjusts the data of the piot tables and provides the necessary insights for making data-drived decisions

   ![image](https://github.com/Kartikaye07/Interactive-Sales-Dashboard/blob/main/images/Interactive%20Dashboard.png)